meditationstuff/protocol_1/main.txt.md

 In no particular order: deaths of parents, significant others, children, other family, natural disaster, solar flares, pandemics, war, invasion, food insecurity, authoritarian surveillance states, violent feuds, systemically messed up and flawed healthcare, accidents, nuclear war, phishing, failure of cryogenic preservation if you go that route or being tortured and unable to die when you wake up until some very large energy source runs out, Alzheimer’s, Parkinson’s, chronic fatigue, physical disability, nation/state/country failure, sudden death, cancer, stroke, agents of power knowing exactly who you are and the uncertain threat of them coming to harm, kill, or take you away (in front of significant others, children, or other family of friends).

-muscle tension scratch:
+### muscle tension scratch:

-Increases in muscle tension are caused when one is meditating under the conditions of needing/expecting a/any “some particular thing” to be a/any “some particular way” on a/any “some particular timeline.”
-LaTeX subscript: ({“some particular X”}_{de dicto})
+This is a placeholder for a relatively comprehensive and relatively unified treatment of the possibility of muscle tension in meditative practice.
+For now, search for "muscle tension" in the document (without the quotes).

-last gasps:
+### last gasps:

 One is sort of making it safe to re-experience things, as part of how meditation works—eventually a re-experiencing is sort of the “final burning off of the (conditioning of the) thing.”
 So often a person will re-experience at least a shadow of old, bad things, over and over again, until not again—things that they thought were long resolved, in the course of a great deal of meditation.
 (One trap is thinking that one is not making progress, because this thing has come up more than one time.
 It is progress!
 That’s just how the mind works.)